The Expert for Pancreas Surgery

 The pancreas produces digestive enzymes that are used to break down nutrients ingested with food, namely carbohydrates (amylase), fats (lipase), and proteins (protease).
 The pancreas also produces bicarbonate to neutralize the acidic gastric juice.
 This secretion is very active in digestion.
 To prevent the pancreas from digesting itself, the secretion contains precursors that only acquire their potency when they arrive in the small intestine.

 Scattered throughout the pancreas are groups of cells called the islets of Langerhanns, which produce hormones, the body’s messengers.
-These hormones, including insulin and glucagon, are mainly used for carbohydrate metabolism.
 They do not enter the intestine via the secretion, but are transported via the blood to all organs (liver, brain, heart) that convert glucose as an essential source of energy for the cells.
 Other hormones are also produced in the pancreas, such as somatostatin and pancreatic polypeptide.
 All these hormones are involved in metabolism.

 The pancreas produces important enzymes.
 It produces 1.5–3 L of enzyme-containing secretion daily.
 This digestive secretion is produced by specialized cells throughout the gland and is directed through a widely branched ductal system where it finally collects in a main duct called the “ductus pancreaticus”.
 Just before entering the duodenum, the pancreatic secretion is joined by bile from the liver.
 These secretions are passed into the duodenum, through the papilla Vateri.
 In the duodenum, the pancreatic enzymes are activated, allowing food coming from the stomach to be digested.